 All in all, I’ve completed more successful writing projects than I can count since I sent that first letter to the ad agencies.

-It can be an intense experience sometimes, and sometimes my eyes burn from staring at the computer screen for so long.
-But I can't imagine a better way to spend my work hours than learning new things about my clients and their industries, helping them solve their communications problems, coming up with creative ways to tell their stories, and choosing the right words to get the job done.
-And, of course, watching our projects succeed.
+At times, it can be an intense experience, and sometimes my eyes burn from staring at the computer screen for so long.
+But I can’t imagine a better way to spend my work hours than learning new things about my clients and their industries, coming up with creative ways to solve their communications challenges, and choosing the right words to get the job done.

 Frankly, it’s a lot of fun.
 And I look forward to the next big project.